Please visit the commencement website for more photos and videos from the ceremony.

 Eligibility to Participate in the May Ceremony

 Master's/Ed.S. students who will complete their degree requirements in May or earned their degrees the previous September or December are invited to participate in the May ceremony.
 In addition, Master’s/Ed.S. students who expect to complete their degree the following September are also eligible to participate in the May Commencement Ceremony as long as they have an intent to graduate on file for September.
-Students who file their intent to graduate for May or September before the final filing deadline for May will be listed in the commencement book.
+Students who file their intent to graduate for May or September by early April will be listed in the commencement book.

-Special instructions regarding the commencement hooding ceremony will be sent to all doctoral students and their sponsors by the Graduate School each spring.
+Special instructions regarding the commencement hooding ceremony will be sent to all doctoral students and their advisors by the Graduate School each spring.